A Sampling-Based Method for Tensor Ring Decomposition: Tensor Ring Decomposition via Sampling

 \subsection{Complexity Analysis}

 Table~\ref{table:complexity} compares the leading order complexity of our proposed method to the four other methods we consider in the experiments.
 The other methods are described in Section~\ref{sec:experiments}.
-For simplicity, we assume that $I_n = I$ and $R_n = I$ for all $n \in [N]$, and that $N < I$, $R^2 < I$ and $NR < I$.
+For simplicity, we assume that $I_n = I$ and $R_n = R$ for all $n \in [N]$, and that $N < I$, $R^2 < I$ and $NR < I$.
+For rTR-ALS, the intermediate $N$-way Tucker core is assumed to be of size $K \times \cdots \times K$; see \citet{yuan2019} for details.
+The complexity for our method in the table assumes $J$ satisfies \eqref{eq:J-bound-2}, and that $\varepsilon$ and $\delta$ are small enough so that \eqref{eq:J-bound-2} simplifies to $J > 4 R^{2N} / (\varepsilon \delta)$.
 Any costs for checking convergence criteria are ignored.
-For rTR-ALS, the intermediate $N$-way Tucker core is assumed to be of size $K \times \cdots \times K$; see \citet{yuan2019} for details.
+This is justified since e.g.\ the termination criterion based on computing $\|\TR((\Ge^{(n)})_{n=1}^N)\|_\F$ described in Section~\ref{sec:termination-criteria} would not impact the complexity of TR-ALS or our TR-ALS-Sampled, and would only impact that of rTR-ALS if $K^N < IR^2$.
+The complexities in Table~\ref{table:complexity} are derived in Section~\ref{SUPP:sec:detailed-complexity} of the supplement.